JodyPSmith/oop-game-project/README.md

 ### 1. Let's fix the enemy bug
 If you look at the game running for a while, you will notice that an enemy never appears at the far left of the screen.
 This is due to a bug that was intentionally introduced in the `addEnemy` method of the `Engine` class.
 Find the bug and fix it.

+// Finally figured it out, had to increase the number of array columns returned
+// (+ 1 to var enemySpots = (GAME_WIDTH ENEMY_WIDTH) + 1;) AND ALSO reduce the xpos starting point by 75(enemy width px)

 ### 2. Let's make the game actually end
 If a Nyan Cat gets to you and eats you, the game keeps going on.
 Let's fix this!